Korutichthys

-Korutichthys is an extinct genus of prehistoric marine bony fish that lived during the Lopingian (late Permian) epoch in what is now Krasnoyarsk Krai, Russia.
-It was first referred to the family Amblypteridae, a view that was later questioned.
+Korutichthys is an extinct genus of prehistoric freshwater ray-finned fish that lived during the Induan (earliest Triassic) stage.
+It contains a single species, K. korutensis from the Maltseva Formation in what is now Krasnoyarsk Krai, Russia.
+It was initially thought to date to the Late Permian, and first referred to the family Amblypteridae, a view that was later questioned.